-This event will be taking place as a live listening session, during which panelists will respond to 5 discussion questions.
+This event took place as a live listening session, during which panelists responded to 5 discussion questions.

-There will, however, be an opportunity for the audience to participate by providing their written responses to the panelist discussion questions through a participation form.
-Please revisit this page in two weeks for more details on the form.
+There is an opportunity for the audience to participate by providing their written responses to the panelist discussion questions through a participation form.

-- Gary L. LeRoy, MD, FAAFP, President American Academy of Family Physicians, and Family Physician in Dayton, OH
+- Gary L. LeRoy, MD, FAAFP, Family Physician and President American Academy of Family Physicians

 - Charles P. Reznikoff, MD, FACP, Addiction Medicine Specialist Hennepin Healthcare